EVALUATING COMPANY GROWTH

 ||History As A Guide?

 Future growth will not be constrained or determined by a company's past growth, but ..... to evaluate the truth/probability of the promises, an understanding of how the company has grown in the past is critical.
-Anyone can spin a story.
-The source of past growth may not continue in the future so you must know where that growth came from.
+Anyone can spin a story about the rosy future.
+Will the past repeat, or what catalyst will change things?
 To quote the father of security analysis (Benjamin Graham's "Security Analysis" 1934), "Some matters of vital significance, e.g., the determination of the future prospects of an enterprise, have received little space, because little of definite value can be said on the subject."
 Most all the following focuses on understanding the past.

-Most investors know and accept the back-testing that shows excess returns from buying cheap stocks (low price/book).
+Most investors know and accept the back-testing that shows excess returns from buying cheap stocks (low price/book or price/earnings).
 But there are different understandings of the cause.
 Some claim cheapness is a risk.
-So you demand higher returns because you see higher risk, and you don't get any kudos for earning higher returns if you did so by assuming that risk.
+You would demand higher returns because you see higher risk, so you don't get any kudos for those higher returns.

-But there is another possible explanation for the higher returns from value stocks.
+But there is another explanation for the higher returns from value stocks.
 They may result from market mispricing.
 Companies' growth rates show mean-reversion to the economy's overall growth rate.
-E.g. excess sales growth (or earnings growth) in one period tends to be followed by deteriorating results in the next period.
-But investors over (under) value stocks due to extrapolation of recent results too far into the future.
-Analysts' estimates of future growth rates correlate with past growth rates.
-But actual realized growth is negatively correlated.
+Excess sales or earnings growth in one period tends to be followed by deteriorating results in the next period.
+Investors over value stocks by extrapolating recent great results into the future.
+Actual realized growth is negatively correlated to past growth.

 The point here is that history can explain what has happened in the past, but you presume it to continue at your peril.